Green governments: Results

-Secondary schools were free to choose whether they wanted to become a community school.
-The state government provided financial incentives to become a community school.
-In the school year 2012/2013, there were 42 community schools (starting group).
-Secondary schools that wanted to become community schools needed to succeed in a two-stage competition.
-During the two-stage competition, they were evaluated based on their (1) pedagogical concept, (2) experience in being a full-time school and work with parents, and (3) a letter of intent by the school board.
-The number of community schools drastically increased.
-In the school year 2013/2014, for example, there were 89 community schools.
-Many lower secondary schools and secondary schools became community schools, much less high schools were interested in becoming a community school \citep{faq2020}.\footnote{Community schools were also introduced in other German states.
-Saxony had community schools from the school year 2006/2007 until 2010/2011.
-Saxony-Anhalt decided in 2012 to introduce community schools beginning with the school year 2013/2014, Berlin had the first pilot phase over the period 2008--2011, Saarland introduced them in 2012/2013, and Schleswig-Holstein converted comprehensive schools to community schools until 2010.}
+Secondary schools were free to choose whether they wanted to become a community school; the state government provided financial incentives to do so.
+While many lower secondary schools and secondary schools became community schools, much fewer high schools were interested in becoming a community school \citep{faq2020}.
+The number of community schools was growing fast.
+In the school year 2012/2013, there was a starting group 42 community schools.
+One year later, there were already 89 community schools.

-We examine how the Green government influenced the organization of secondary schools by using the number of students in each individual school type as the dependent variables: lower secondary schools, secondary schools, high schools, and comprehensive schools (including community schools).
-The data and classification are provided by the CMC.

-We discuss results for high schools and comprehensive schools.
-Results for lower secondary schools and secondary schools are presented in the Appendix \ref{app: add education}.
-Figure \ref{fig:spaghetti_schools} shows that the pre-treatment trends of the outcome variables differed quite a bit across the German states.
-Therefore, using the SC method as compared to DID is helpful here.
-Full data over the period 1992--2015 is available for all 14 control states for high schools and 13 control states for comprehensive schools.
+We examine how the Green government influenced the organization of secondary schools.
+We estimate SC models for the number of students in each individual school type: lower secondary schools, secondary schools, high schools, and comprehensive schools (including community schools).
+The data and classification are provided by the Standing Conference of the Ministers of Education and Cultural Affairs of the Laender (CMC).\footnote{The CMC subsumes the community schools to be comprehensive schools.} We discuss results for high schools and comprehensive schools here and the results for lower secondary schools and secondary schools in Appendix \ref{app: add education}.
+Table \ref{tab: tableeducationweights} in Appendix \ref{app: sc weights} shows the SC weights for the education outcomes.